adam-rumpf/logic-circuit-truth-table/README.txt

 outputs, and cycle through every possible setting of the variable inputs to generate a complete truth table of the resulting outputs via the generate_table() method.

+The circuit_load() function can be used to load a circuit defined in an external text file in the /circuits/ folder.
+The format for a circuit file is described in the included _template file.
+As the input file is read, gate objects are created and linked to each other, and then used to instantiate a TruthTable object.
+The function returns a dictionary of the created gate objects as well as the created TruthTable object.

 ###############################################################################